THOMAS STRATTON/TOM CHAPMAN 1889–1949

 Medals Awarded: 1914 Star, British War and Victory.
 Qualifying date for 1914 Star: 16.8.14

-The 1919-1924 Minutes for Notts.
-County Asylum report that he was a staff male nurse who returned to duty at the hospital on 7th October 1919.
-His wages were 48 shillings a week plus a war bonus of 12 shillings and staff money of 4 shillings giving him a weekly payment of £3 4shillings.
+The 1919-1924 Minutes for Notts County Asylum report that he was a staff male nurse who returned to duty at the hospital on 7 October 1919.
+His wages were 48 shillings a week (£2 40p) plus a war bonus of 12 shillings (60p) and staff money of 4 shillings giving him a weekly payment of £3 4 shillings.
+In April 1922 the majority of the nurses went on strike; seventy-three were sacked for their involvement.
+Stratton did not participate and instead signed a new contract accepting a 10% cut in pay and an increase in working hours.

 Listed as a naval/military voter living at 81 Salisbury Street, Radford, Nottingham with Frank and Emily.
 Emily died later in 1919.